AlaeddineMessadi/trpc-express-react/README.md

-# tprc_express_react
+# tRPC Todo Express + React
-tPRC express react application
+This a tPRC Todo list application build with express react application